Skip to main content

 Quiet mode

-In quiet mode, the µTest++ reporter displays only the overall totals for the test suite.
+In quiet mode, the µTest++ reporter displays only the overall session totals.

 Silent mode